RagnarB83/ash-documentation/docs/Tutorial_fast_QM_MM_MD.rst

 as long as appropriate constraints are employed at the MM level.
 We can typically gain a speed-up of approx. 3-4 by going from a 1 fs timestep to a 3-4 fs timestep.
-This is essentially without loss in accuracy as long as the water model is rigid (rigidwater=True) and all X-H bonds are constrained (autoconstraints='HBonds') and HMR (incrased hydrogen mass) is being utilized.
+This is essentially without loss in accuracy as long as the water model is rigid (rigidwater=True) and all X-H bonds are constrained (autoconstraints='HBonds') and HMR (increased hydrogen mass) is being utilized.
 These tricks are typically not possible at the QM/MM level.

 ===================  ================================